How systems outlive empires—and continue shaping identity as we live in Empire’s Shadow

 Barbados offers one of the clearest examples of this reality.

-Once Britain’s first fully developed slave society, the island became a laboratory where plantation capitalism, racial hierarchy, and systems of control were refined before spreading throughout the Atlantic world.
+It was Britain’s first slave society, the island became a laboratory where plantation capitalism, racial hierarchy, and systems of control were refined before spreading throughout the Atlantic world.
 What was tested on this small Caribbean island helped shape the foundations of the modern global economy.

 But the deeper legacy of empire was never only economic.